Skip to main content

 Informal complaint resolution process

 The strategies employed during an informal complaint resolution are varied and include conflict coaching, facilitated discussion, and voluntary mediation.
-Strategies used will depend entirely upon the specific circumstances of the case, and the Officer will discuss with the parties to the complaint particular approaches which could be used during an informal resolution process and their likely outcomes.
+Strategies used will depend entirely upon the specific circumstances of the case, and the Advisor will discuss with the parties to the complaint particular approaches which could be used during an informal resolution process and their likely outcomes.

 Formal complaint resolution process

 If the informal resolution process is inappropriate or is unsuccessful, the case will be advanced for formal resolution.
-The Officer will provide a copy of the complaint, including the written statement of particulars and any formal response thus far filed by the respondent, to the Associate Vice-President, Employee Services, for further action.
+The Advisor will provide a copy of the complaint, including the written statement of particulars and any formal response thus far filed by the respondent, to the Associate Vice-President, Employee Services, for further action.

 The burden of proof